Manjupriya-29/BookStore_Sales_Dashboard/README.md

 Utilized a clustered column chart with conditional formatting applied to the bars based on order value.
 - **Design Choice**: Vertical columns to effectively show and compare order volumes across days of the week.
 - **Data Organization**: Used a custom 'Day Number' column to ensure correct sorting from Sunday to Saturday.
-- **Insights Gained**: Instantly reveals the busiest days of the week (Friday and Saturday), which is crucial for staffing and inventory planning.
+- **Insights Gained**: Instantly reveals the busiest days of the week (Saturday), which is crucial for staffing and inventory planning.

 -  <img src="Chart4.png" width="300">